brian3johnson/pywin32/docs/source/win32/index.rst

 .. admonition:: Existing document

    None.
-There is no readme or entry point for the win32 content.
+There is no readme or entry point for the win32 content in the source files.

+.. contents:: Current document:
+   :depth: 1
+   :local:

+The **Win32 Extensions** package provides access to the `Windows API`_, including modules for obdc, win32evtlog, win32file, and many others.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :hidden:

    Getting process info <process_info>
    Extending Python <security_directories>